 The upkeep and painting of our house siding is a big deal.
 There is nothing that will cause a more drastic improvement in the appearance of our house.
-Years can be erased from the stylistic appearance and years of longevity can be added with the well done painting project.
+Years can be erased from the aged appearance and years of longevity can be added with a well done painting project.

 If only the same could be done for our bodies with a brush and can!